-Whether stakeholder consultation is used to support the identification and management of environmental, and social topics (Yes / No).
-If so, provide details of instances as to how the inputs received from stakeholders on these topics were incorporated into policies and activities of the entity.
+2. Whether stakeholder consultation is used to support the identification and management of environmental, on these topics were incorporated into policies and activities of the entity.

 Through proactive engagement with the stakeholder groups, the Bank identified key focus areas, especially CSR intervention.
 Further, the inputs and suggestions of shareholders are being incorporated into the policies and activities wherever considered feasible.